d3/d3-timer/README.md

 }, 150);
 ```

-This produces the following console output:
+This produced the following console output:

 ```
 6 1433806724202